Mountain Sound

-"Mountain Sound" is a single by Icelandic indie folk/indie pop band Of Monsters and Men.
-The song was released as the second single from the international version of their debut studio album, My Head Is an Animal.
-It was written by Arnar Rósenkranz Hilmarsson, Nanna Bryndís Hilmarsdóttir and Ragnar Þórhallsson; and produced by Jacquire King.
+"Mountain Sound" is a single by Icelandic indie folk and indie pop band Of Monsters and Men.
+The song was released as the second single from the international version of their debut studio album, My Head Is an Animal (2011).
+It was written by band members Nanna Bryndís Hilmarsdóttir, Ragnar Þórhallsson and Arnar Rósenkranz Hilmarsson, and produced by Jacquire King.

 The song was commercially successful in North America, peaking at no. 14 on the Billboard weekly Hot Rock Songs chart and no. 24 on the year-end Hot Rock Songs chart in 2013 in the U.S. and no. 9 on the Billboard Canada rock chart.
 Critical reception was also positive.

 Composition

 Arnar Rósenkranz Hilmarsson, Nanna Bryndís Hilmarsdóttir and Ragnar Þórhallsson collaboratively composed both the music and lyrics.
 "Mountain Sound" is in a 2/2 time signature in E major, with a vocal range from C#4 to C#5.
 Bryndís and Þórhallsson share vocal leads.